risingwavelabs/risingwave-docs-legacy/versioned_docs/version-1.7/get-started.md

 ## Step 1: Start RisingWave

 :::info
-The following options start RisingWave in the standalone mode.
-In this mode, data is stored in the file system and the metadata is stored in the embedded SQLite database.
+The following options start RisingWave in standalone mode.
+In this mode, data will be stored in the file system and metadata will be stored in the embedded SQLite database.

 For extensive testing or single-machine deployment, consider [starting RisingWave via Docker Compose](/deploy/risingwave-docker-compose.md).
 For production environments, consider [RisingWave Cloud](/deploy/risingwave-cloud.md), our fully managed service, or [deployment on Kubernetes using the Operator](/deploy/risingwave-kubernetes.md) or [Helm Chart](/deploy/deploy-k8s-helm.md).
 :::